VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/02-create-rest-services.md

 **4. Add POST Mapping**

-Next let's add a handler for accepting HTTP POST requests.
+Next let's add a handler for accepting HTTP POST requests to create new entries.
 Copy the following to the `// TODO POST mapping` line (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/FruitController.java" data-target="insert" data-marker="// TODO POST mapping">
 @PostMapping